-High winds forecast for Seattle area; more power outages expected
+More Seattle-area power outages expected as high winds return

 Stevens Pass remains closed, with no estimated time for reopening, according to the Washington State Department of Transportation.
 Interstate 90 is open over Snoqualmie Pass.

-At Seattle-Tacoma International Airport, 37 flights are delayed, and 77 flights have been canceled, according to FlightAware, which tracks delays and cancellations.
+At Seattle-Tacoma International Airport, 37 flights are delayed, and 77 flights have been canceled early Tuesday morning, according to FlightAware, which tracks delays and cancellations.
 Most of the canceled flights are operated by Alaska or Southwest airlines; Southwest has canceled 63% of its flights across the U.S.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.